 The 20% Principles of Investing is based on diversification.
 The rule of 20% states that in your investment portfolio, no investment must exceed more than 20%.

-Let’s say you have stocks, gold, real estate, forex and art collectables.
-The rule is that stocks should not exceed 20% of your total investment value, the same goes for forex or real estate or art collectables.
+Let’s say you have stocks, gold, real estate, forex, and art collectibles.
+The rule is that stocks should not exceed 20% of your total investment value, the same goes for forex real estate, or art collectibles.